SummaryRead the full fact sheet

 Flat feet in children

 As your child masters walking, the ligaments and muscles will strengthen and the fat pads in the arch area won’t be so noticeable.
-By around five years of age, your child should have normal arches in both feet.
+By around six years of age, your child should have normal arches in both feet.